kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 TBD
 </p></details>

-## Kaltura Analytics
+### Kaltura Analytics

-This article describes the steps required for using the Kaltura Analytics Plugin on iOS devices as well as the events supported by the plugin.
+This section describes the steps required for using the Kaltura Analytics Plugin on iOS devices as well as the events supported by the plugin.
 Adding the Kaltura Analytics Plugin will enable you get detailed analytics.

 <details><summary>**Click for Integration**</summary><p>
 TBD
 </p></details>

-## Kaltura Stats
+### Kaltura Stats

-This article describes the steps required for configuring the Kaltura Video Player to use the Kaltura Stats Plugin on iOS devices.
+This section describes the steps required for configuring the Kaltura Video Player to use the Kaltura Stats Plugin on iOS devices.
 This will enable you to obtain important statistical information about usage.

 <details><summary>**Click for Integration**</summary><p>

 ## Enabling the Youbora Plugin for the Kaltura Video Player

 To enable the TVPAPI Stats Plugin on iOS devices for the Kaltura Video Player, add the following line to your Podfile: